XinChenQC/MEPplot/README.md

 1. The initial guess beads will be updated to the latest optimized beads after one optimization process.
 Users can click run directly in the case of convergence failure.
 You need click `Guess beads` to generated new initial guess.
 2. If the string vibrates, try to reduce the `step size` value.
-3. If the beads on string move slowly,  try to reduce the step size value.
+3. If the beads on string move slowly,  try to increase the `step size` value.
 4. Negative `step size` value yields *maximum energy path*